sneakyevil/SD-ModMenu/README_sponsor.md

 # Changelog

 __v1.17.3:__
-> - Added option to set fighting style when spawning NPC.
+> - Added option to set fighting class when spawning NPC.

 __v1.17.2:__
 > - Re-worked Free Camera to be more easily controllable with mouse/keyboard.